GEvangelinos/Alang/PhaseB/README.md

 - Uses Python scripts to inject tracing into semantic actions, reducing verbosity in Bison grammar files (`.y`).

-- Employs Python scripts to run comprehensive validation tests (stored in `tests/` directory) verifying symbol tables and error outputs.
-Tests currently run post-compilation via `make`.
-Future goal: migrate tests fully to Python scripts.
+- Employs Python scripts to run comprehensive validation tests (stored in `tests/` directory) verifying symbol tables and error outputs and memory leaks.
+Tests run post-compilation via `python` scripts.
+Through two explicit make targets.
+  - `regression_check` verifying the output of the Alpha Compiler.
+  - `regression_check_full` Does all that `regression_check` does, plus it employs `Valgrind` to check for memory leaks (any kind).

 - Semantic actions are decoupled from grammar rules, defined separately in `alpha_semantic_actions.hpp/.cpp`.
 This enhances grammar readability and simplifies error handling.
 Naming format: `LHS__RHS1_RHS2_..._RHSN`.